AAFANS-Page-Header-Banners-General-Banner

 • Employee of the organisation your disclosure is about, or a related company or organisation

-• Officer (usually meaning a director or company secretary) of the organisation your disclosure is about
+• Officer (usually meaning a director or company secretary) of the organisation your disclosure is about, or a related organisation

-• Contractor, or an employee of a contractor who has supplied goods and services to the organisation your disclosure is about.
+• Person (or employee of a person/entity) who has supplied goods and services to the organisation (or related organisation) your disclosure is about.
 This can be either paid or unpaid and can include volunteers

 • Associate of the organisation, usually a person with whom the organisation acts in concert